 Our board of directors has the authority to fix and determine the relative rights and preferences of preferred stock.
-Our board of directors has the authority to issue up to 5,000,000 shares of our preferred stock (of which 278,530 shares have been designated Series A Preferred Stock and are issued and outstanding, and 1,000,000 shares have been designated as Series B Preferred Stock, of which 648,613 shares are issued and outstanding, as of June 30, 2020) without further stockholder approval.
-In addition, 28,400 have been designated as Series C (22,000 as Series C-1, 2,700 as Series C-2, and 3,700 as Series C-3) of which 25,028 are outstanding.
+Our board of directors has the authority to issue up to 5,000,000 shares of our preferred stock (of which 278,530 shares have been designated Series A Preferred Stock and are issued and outstanding as of June 30, 2021 and 1,000,000 shares have been designated as Series B Preferred Stock of which none are issued and outstanding as of June 30, 2021) without further stockholder approval.
+In addition, 28,400 have been designated as Series C (22,000 as Series C-1, 2,700 as Series C-2, and 3,700 as Series C-3) of which 20,092 are issued and outstanding as of June 30, 2021.
 As a result, our board of directors could authorize the issuance of additional series of preferred stock that would grant to holders the preferred right to our assets upon liquidation, the right to receive dividend payments before dividends are distributed to the holders of common stock and the right to the redemption of the shares, together with a premium, prior to the redemption of our Common Stock.
 In addition, our board of directors could authorize the issuance of a series of preferred stock that has greater voting power than our Common Stock or that is convertible into our Common Stock, which could decrease the relative voting power of our Common Stock or result in dilution to our existing stockholders.
 Although we have no present intention to issue any additional shares of preferred stock or to create any additional series of preferred stock, we may issue such shares in the future.

-Issuance of our Common Stock upon exercise of warrants or options, or conversion of Series B or Preferred C Preferred Stock may depress the price of our Common Stock.
+Issuance of our Common Stock upon exercise of warrants or options, or conversion of the Series C Preferred Stock may depress the price of our Common Stock.

-As of September 15, 2020, we had 23,543,892 shares of common stock issued and outstanding, outstanding, warrants to purchase 12,446,779 shares of common stock, warrants to purchase 2,504 Series C Preferred Stock that upon conversion are convertible into 2,152,667 shares of common stock, outstanding stock options to purchase 6,243,872 shares of common stock, 648,613 outstanding shares of Series B Preferred Stock that are convertible into 162,177 shares of common stock, 25,028 outstanding shares of Series C Preferred Stock that are convertible into 21,516,484 shares of common stock.
-All warrants and stock options are convertible, or exercisable into, one share of common stock.
-Each Series B convertible preferred share is convertible into 0.25 shares of common stock and the Series C convertible Preferred Stock (issued in three series) are convertible into a total of 21,516,484 shares of common stock.
+As of September 28, 2021, we had 43,174,989 shares of common stock issued and outstanding, outstanding warrants to purchase 23,951,752 shares of common stock, warrants to purchase 2,443 shares of our Series C Preferred Stock that upon exercise are convertible into 2,100,302 shares of common stock, outstanding stock options to purchase 6,809,125 shares of common stock, 18,382 outstanding shares of Series C Preferred Stock that are convertible into 15,827,521 shares of common stock.
+All common stock warrants and stock options are convertible, or exercisable into, one share of common stock.
+The Series C Preferred Stock (issued in three series) is convertible into shares of common stock at \$1.16 per share (Series C-1), \$1.214 per share (Series C-2) or \$1.15 per share (Series C-3), respectively.
+The Series C Preferred stock purchase warrants are convertible into Series C Preferred Stock at \$1,000 per share for either Series C-1, Series C-2, or Series C-3 Preferred Stock, as applicable.

-The issuance of shares of our common stock upon the exercise of outstanding warrants or options, or the conversion of our Series B, or Series C-1, C-2, and C-3 Series Preferred Stock, could result in substantial dilution to our stockholders, which may have a negative effect on the price of our common stock.
+The issuance of shares of our common stock upon the exercise of outstanding warrants or options, or the conversion of our Series C-1, C-2, and C-3 Series Preferred Stock, could result in substantial dilution to our stockholders, which may have a negative effect on the price of our common stock.